 New York City Councilman Fernando Cabrera (left) stands with other New York City citizens at a rally on Dec.
 8, 2011, in opposition to the New York City Department of Education's policy prohibiting worship services in public school buildings outside of classtime.

 “The Education Department’s argument that it must ban worship services to protect children from religion – as though it were a disease – falls apart on many levels, not the least of which is how willing the city has been to accept the free help churches willingly offer,” explained ADF Senior Counsel David Cortman.
 “We hope the mayor will allow these congregations to continue being a true benefit to the communities they love to serve.”

-The panel’s ruling in Bronx Household of Faith v.
+The 2nd Circuit’s ruling in Bronx Household of Faith v.
 Board of Education of the City of New York said that the city can single out for exclusion what it defines as “religious worship services.”
 The New York City Department of Education has defended this policy, known as Regulation I.Q., in court on and off since 1995 even though the department allows other community groups to rent space for their meetings.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization that advocates for the right of people to freely live out their faith.